equinix/terraform-provider-equinix/website/docs/r/ssh_key.html.markdown

 # packet\_ssh_key

-Provides a Packet SSH key resource to allow you manage SSH keys on your account.
-All SSH keys on your account are loaded on all new devices, they do not have to be explicitly declared on device creation.
+Provides a resource to manage User SSH keys on your Packet user account.
+If you create a new device in a project, all the keys of the project's collaborators will be injected to the device.

+The link between User SSH key and device is implicit.
+If you want to make sure that a key will be copied to a device, you must ensure that the device resource `depends_on` the key resource.

 ## Example Usage